Negotiations Finally Begin with LCSO

 To engage in Concerted Activities: that is, when two or more employees act together to improve their terms and conditions of employment

 These rights are basic rights of employees, and are central to the power we have to advocate for musicians.
 We also have the right to seek the protection of them through the processes of the the National Labor Relations Board.
 Please read more about our ongoing fight to oppose this effort of the LCSO to take away each of these fundamental rights.
-Read More about “Taking the Fight to the National Labor Relations Board”…
+Read More about “Our Fundamental Rights Under the National Labor Relations Act”…

 Las Colinas Symphony Musicians Locked Out